mmckegg/web-audio-school/lessons/1. Subtractive Synthesis/3. Add a high-pass filter/lesson.md

 # Exercise

 > Modify the code on the right so that the audio is **filtered** to **pass** all frequencies lower than `10000` Hz .

+You can listen to how the audio is supposed to sound by clicking **Play Answer**.